 You don’t need to study English or journalism at an undergraduate level to succeed.
 Professionals in the industry advise a degree in a serious subject, followed by a journalism MA or short course to give you vital practical skills.
 And, particularly at international news agencies like Reuters, it’s a huge advantage to have a couple of foreign languages under your belt.

 International development is a broad area that involves working with developing countries, with goals such as preventing disease, improving infrastructure, or making education more widely available.
 As a language graduate, your interest in other cultures is likely to make international development roles rewarding.

 While many international development roles are for trained medics, engineers and other specialists, others are open to all graduates.
 You might get involved in training, administration, communications or research.
 Often, the roles you can take will depend on the languages you speak – but as a language graduate, you’ll find it easier than most to get a grip on a new language quickly.

 A small percentage of graduate schemes at multinational corporations are located abroad.
 Many others, such as consulting roles and banking, allow the possibility for travel.

 You can also apply directly to an overseas employer.
 Before you do this, you’ll need to do some serious research the local job market.
 If a country has a lack of skilled candidates in an industry that interests you, you’re likely to get a role, along with a visa sponsorship from your employer if you need one.

 Whether you're ready to apply for graduate jobs, or you simply want to see what's out there.
-Use our trusty application deadline list for all available graduate schemes to get started.
+Use our trusty application list to browse graduate jobs to get started.